doches/rtypeset/README.md

     require 'typeset'

-    raw_html = &lt;&lt;HTM
+    raw_html = <<HTM
-    &lt;p&gt;Yjarni Sigurðardóttir spoke to NATO from Iceland yesterday:
+    <p>Yjarni Sigurðardóttir spoke to NATO from Iceland yesterday:
     "Light of my life, fire of my florins -- my sin, my soul.
-    The tip of the tongue taking a trip to 118° 19' 43.5".":&lt;/p&gt;
+    The tip of the tongue taking a trip to 118° 19' 43.5".":</p>
     HTM

     # Output beautifully-formatted HTML